Risk budget portfolios with convex Non-negative Matrix Factorization: Introduction

+Nevertheless, model-free approaches rely mostly on the study of the returns covariance matrix structures and ignore the potential usefulness of "model-based" approaches, such as factor models.

-In this second approach, the investor uses his prior knowledge to build a linear model for the returns as follows: $x_t = Wz_t + \varepsilon_t$, where $t \in [1, T]$, $x_t \in \mathbb{R}^{d,1}$ are the asset returns, $W \in \mathbb{R}^{d,p}$ is the unknown factor loading matrix corresponding to the factors $z_t \in \mathbb{R}^{p,1}$ for $p \ll d$.
-The $\varepsilon_t$ correspond to the idiosyncratic errors.
-This linear model tells us that the asset returns can be explained by a few specific variables, which are either defined by prior established knowledge about the empirical behavior of average returns \citep{Kelly:2018}, as in the Fama and French model \citep{FAMA1993}; or they are treated as latent variables and directly estimated from the data as a linear combination of the asset returns, using factors analysis or principal component analysis (PCA).
-This method has the main advantage of requiring no ex ante knowledge of the structure of average returns.
-On top, factor analysis explains the correlation between assets, which has to be taken into account in order to build a diversified portfolio.
+In this second approach, the investor uses his prior knowledge to build a linear model for the returns as follows: $x_t = Wz_t + \varepsilon_t$, where $t \in [1, T]$, $x_t \in \mathbb{R}^{d,1}$ is a vector of returns, $W \in \mathbb{R}^{d,p}$ the unknown factor loading matrix corresponding to the factors $z_t \in \mathbb{R}^{p,1}$ for $p \ll d$ and $\varepsilon_t$ correspond to the idiosyncratic errors.
+Such a linear model tells us that the asset returns can be explained by a few specific variables, which are either defined by prior established knowledge about the empirical behavior of average returns \citep{Kelly:2018}, as in the Fama and French model \citep{FAMA1993}; or they are treated as latent variables and directly estimated from the data as a linear combination of the asset returns, using factors analysis,\href{https://www.quantinar.com/course/544/mva-principal-components}{\quantinar Principal Component Analysis} (PCA) \cite{partovi2004principal} on the covariance matrix of returns or \href{https://www.quantinar.com/course/243/deda-independent-component-analysis}{\quantinar Independent Component Analysis} (ICA) \cite{lassance2022optimal}.
+This method based on statistical factors has the main advantage of requiring no ex-ante knowledge of the structure of average returns and explains the correlation between assets, which must be considered to build a diversified portfolio.
+Indeed, the RP portfolio is optimally diversified in terms of risk only if the asset returns are uncorrelated.
+To overcome this, researchers have turned to the Factor Risk Parity portfolio (FRP) which assumes a linear factor model for the returns in order to spread the portfolio risk equally among the uncorrelated factors, see e.g. \cite{meucci2009managing, Deguest2013RiskPA, lohre2014diversifying, roncalli2016risk, lassance2022optimal} and \cite{ kelly2023principal} in the context of asset pricing.
+By its very nature, PCA is used to find uncorrelated factors.
+However, PCA suffers from a few well-known limitations explained by \citet{Meucci2015RiskBA} in the context of portfolio optimization.
+The factors are not robust, especially those related to the lowest eigenvalues, since they maximize the variance which is sensitive to outliers and they are not unique.
+To remove those factors, \citet{meucci2009managing} proposed to include them inside the set of constraints $C$ so that their exposure is 0.
+This is an approach taken by \citet{roncalli2016risk}.
+Yet an other solution is to use ICA as factorization method as in \citet{lassance2022optimal} which may be more robust than PCA since the optimization in ICA is related to the L1 and not the L2-norm as for PCA \cite{martin2016link}.
+However, both ICA and PCA can be difficult to interpret in a long-only setting because their loadings are not necessarily positive.
+A fortiori ICA factors cannot be interpreted with respect to long-short positions as it is invariant to a change of sign.